 - If an examiner makes any statement in their report that questions the integrity of the thesis (plagiarism, other forms of misconduct), the School must immediately notify the College.

-- When intending to make a recommendation on the basis of two (out of three) reports, the School should request the Examinations Office to contact the third examiner to ask for the intended date of submission of the report, and/or to give the examiner an opportunity to withdraw from the examination.
+- A recommendation on the outcome of the examination can only be made once all examiners reports have been received.
+In the event that an examiner takes more than two months to respond the Delegated Authority within the School should contact the examiner to ask for the intended date of submission of the report, and/or to give the examiner an opportunity to withdraw from the examination.

 - In cases where the recommendations of the examiners are divergent, the Head of Department/Delegated Authority should provide a justification for their recommendation.
 In cases of significant disparity an additional examiner should be appointed.
 All examiners reports received must be submitted to the College Office with the recommendation paperwork.

-- The examiners make a recommendation to the University; the College Dean (in CMBE/CPMS the role is that of the Director of Science Education or Dean of Medicine & Health Sciences dependent on discipline) determines the outcome of the examination.
+- The examiners make a recommendation to the University; the College Dean (in CMBE/CPMS the role is that of the Deputy Dean (Education)) determines the outcome of the examination.

 - The College will require amendments to the thesis before award of the degree if the examiners note typographical or other minor errors, even in cases where the examiners have recommended unconditional award.